jaafaryassine/Analyzing-Real-Madrid-Stats-Using-Python/README.md

-# Analyzing-Real-Madrid-Stats-Using-Python
+# Real Madrid Performance Analysis

-In this project, I analyzed Real Madrid performances (From start of the season until February Month 2023), using selenium for scraping data from understat.com and Pandas, matplotlib for manipulate and visualize data.
+In this project, I analyzed Real Madrid's performances from the start of the season until February 2023.
+For data scraping, I used Selenium to extract data from understat.com, and for data manipulation and visualization, I used Pandas and Matplotlib.

-To be more specific, the perfomances of each player are based on Goals, Expected Goals And Expected Assists, also I introduce a new concept that tell us how the player is efficient.
-Indeed, the efficiency of each player is the difference of Goals and Expected Goals.
-So more the efficiency is higher, more the player is efficient.
+To analyze the performances of each player, I considered their goals, expected goals, and expected assists.
+I also introduced a new concept to determine the efficiency of a player.
+The efficiency of each player is calculated as the difference between their goals and expected goals.
+A higher efficiency score indicates a more efficient player.

-In visualizing data, we notice that Federico Valverde is the more efficient player in Real Madrid Squad and that is explained by the shot power of this player.
-He can score a goal even his position is not dangerous.
+Upon visualizing the data, it became evident that Federico Valverde is the most efficient player in the Real Madrid squad.
+His shot power enables him to score goals even from less dangerous positions.

-In addition, I Analyze the team performance by inspecting from which situation the goal is been scored (ex : Open Play, From Corner, Set piece, Direct Freekick or Penalty)
+Additionally, I analyzed the team's performance by determining the situations from which goals were scored, such as open play, from a corner, set piece, direct free kick, or penalty.

-P.S : The interpretation of the efficiency is more complexed than it look, because the player who has a negative efficient, doesn't mean that the player performance is not good.
+Please note that the interpretation of efficiency is more complex than it seems.
+A player with a negative efficiency score does not necessarily mean that his performance is poor.
+It could be that the player puts himself in more dangerous positions than other attacking players.
+To interpret this concept accurately, we must compare his expected goals score with the average.